mandeep170/projectjellyfish/README.md

    - Click "Add Product"
  - Click "Save"
  - Visit the Marketplace Catalog and confirm the product you added is located in the catalog

+3. Create a Form Email Configuration
+ - Navigate to Configuration > Workflow > Rules
+ - On the Rules page, under Active Rules, locate the rules titled "Email when project_req set to Approved"
+   - Click on the rule to edit
+ - In the rule editing screen, locate the Actions elements table and click the "+Add Action" button
+ - On the Add a New Action page, click on the dropdown menu to add a variable
+   - Locate "Send Mail" from the System block and click on it
+ - On the Add a New Action page, add the following attributes:
+   - Recipient's email
+   - Subject of the email (add the following indentifier at the end of the  email to add the project add code [node:field-app-code]
+   - Add the body of the email
+   - Click Save

 ###Configuring the Cloud Gateway
 1. Adding templates to ManageIQ